MIMI-wfp/tanzania_nps5_cleaning/CONTRIBUTING.md

 Once you are happy that the code in your branch is ready to be merged into the main branch, please submit a pull request.

 ### Submitting pull requests

 To start a pull request.
 Firstly "push" the branch that you have been working on.
-Now go to the MIMI GitHub repository, you should see your branch appear at the top of the page next to a green button labelled "Compare & pull request".
+Now go to the repository you are working on, you should see your branch appear at the top of the page next to a green button labelled "Compare & pull request".

 <p align="center">
 <img width="700" alt="Submit a pull request" src="https://github.com/kmtang/MIMI/assets/90572354/3790d37e-21ff-4126-aa3b-44609b028937">